NY AG Suing Donald Trump, 3 Of His Children For Financial Fraud

-New York's Attorney General announced that she has filed a civil lawsuit against Donald Trump and three of his adult children for financial fraud.
+New York's Attorney General announced that she has filed a $250 million civil lawsuit against Donald Trump and three of his adult children for financial fraud.

 The AG, Letitia James, said in a press conference in New York City just before noontime on Wednesday, Sept.
 21 that Trump "repeatedly and persistently" misstated the value of assets.